I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-resolvesharedresource.md

 <p> </p>

 ## -remarks
 <p>The Direct3D runtime calls <i>ResolveSharedResource</i> when an application calls one of the following functions:</p>

 <p><b>IDXGIKeyedMutex::ReleaseSynch</b> on a synchronized shared surface </p>

-<p><b>IDXGISurface1::GetDC</b> for a GDI interoperable surface </p>

-<p>The runtime calls the driver's <i>ResolveSharedResource</i> function every time a shared surface owner changes or when a surface is used for GDI interoperation.
-The runtime supplies <i>ResolveSharedResource</i> with handles to the display device--via the <i>hDevice</i> parameter-- and the surface--via the <i>pData</i> parameter.</p>

-<p>The driver implements <i>ResolveSharedResource</i> to appropriately manage resources for multiple GPU scenarios.
-Each resource might be divided across memory for multiple GPUs to render on.
-The driver can implement <i>ResolveSharedResource</i> to remerge each resource so that the new resource owner has the merged resource.
-The driver must flush any partially built command buffers that might modify the resource.</p>

-<p>The Direct3D runtime calls <i>ResolveSharedResource</i> when an application calls one of the following functions:</p>

-<p><b>IDXGIKeyedMutex::ReleaseSynch</b> on a synchronized shared surface </p>